Avaaz: Facebook will see a ‘tidal wave’ of fake news ahead of the 2020 elections

 These disinformation strategies are being leveraged in far greater numbers by right-wing forces.
 Avaaz found that among these top viral stories, those attacking Democrats or Liberals comprised 62% of the views, compared to 29% of the views for fake stories targeting Republicans or Conservatives.
 The remaining 9% comprised fake stories designed to support Republican candidates.

-Avaaz says the number of views has surged in the past three months as the Democratic primaries heat up and the November 2019 election approached, outstripping what was seen in the 2016 election and leading the organization to project an even bigger surge over the next year.
+Avaaz says the number of views surged in the past three months as the Democratic primaries heated up and the November 2019 election approached, outstripping what was seen in the 2016 election and leading the organization to project an even bigger surge over the next year.

 “This not only shows a spike of disinformation in the last three months, but also that the number of fake news interactions in this time frame — 4.6 million — appears to be 1.5 times more than BuzzFeed’s analysis identified in the period 3 to 6 months before the 2016 elections,” the report says.